RussTracy/Phone-Number-Entry/README.md

 ## Description

 This site was designed for a job interview with Zions Bancorporation.
 There were a number of requirements that I had not experienced in the past and required a great deal of research.
+The placeholder text requirement was definitely a challenge.
+Overall, this was a fun project that I enjoyed working on and I really liked how the final product turned out.
 * Estimated Hours: 10-12
 * Actual Hours: 16